 1. Good Uptime of 99.98%

-HostGator has posted an average of 99.95% uptime with a bit more than four and a half hours of downtime over the last 12 months.
+HostGator has posted an average of 99.98% uptime with a bit less than two hours of downtime over the last 12 months.

 Another good thing is that they have an uptime guarantee which says that if they drop below 99.90%, you can receive one month of credit on your account.

 Obviously, any planned maintenance or impossible-to-predict hacks aren’t factored into this guarantee.
 You will, however, have to reach out and ask for the credit by submitting a support ticket to their billing department within 30 days.

-We’ve started to see a few other hosts pop up with uptime guarantees recently, and it means all customers win as a result.
+We’ve started to notice recently that quite a few other hosts pop up with uptime guarantees – that means all customers win as a result.
 Competitors coming out and doing this helps raise the bar for the entire industry.
 It forces everyone else in the market to either match their guarantee and raise the standard level of service or risk falling behind.

 Last 12-month average uptime: